Hawaii RN to BSN Programs

 - NURS 461: Advanced Pathophysiology and Neurobiology

 For many working RNs, a BSN completion program couldn't be earned unless a flexible learning option was available.
-Enter the online RN to BSN program, which is rising in popularity amongst those who want to earn a higher nursing degree while keeping important job and personal obligations.
+Enter the online RN to BSN program, which is rising in popularity amongst those who want to earn a higher nursing degree while keeping an important job and personal obligations.
 These online options are just as prestigious and academically rigorous as in-person RN to BSN programs.

 Admissions and Program Length